seraphimofbrooklyn/seraphimofbrooklyn.github.io/_posts/2020-11-1-The Inevitability of Idols and Religion.md

 <figure>
 	<img src="/images/Circle Model 1_Final.png">
-	<figcaption> Figure 4: Circular model being applied to epistemology and personal relations.
+	<figcaption> Figure 5: Circular model being applied to epistemology and personal relations.
 Similar to the hierarchical model multiplicity increases from the center.
 Applied to relationships one will have (typically) one spouse, a couple of family members, more friends, and many people you don't know.</figcaption>
 </figure>

 So what does any of these funny figures have to do with religion or idolatry?
 The answer is simple. **We all worship something**.
 This may be a bitter pill to swallow for some readers but let me explain my position.

 # Defining Worship
 Worship does not necessarily mean the typical means of worship one may accustomed to like making pilgrimages to holy sites, praying, or attending religious services, though it can definitely include these things.
-Worship can look like countless people lining up to see celebrities or artists as in Figure 4 below.
+Worship can look like countless people lining up to see celebrities or artists as in **Figure 6** below.
 One can worship money and orient ones life only to the pursuit of generating wealth.
 Or one can worship justice and the pursuit of enacting justice by becoming a lawyer and working pro-bono for underprivileged communities.
 One 'worships' or 'idolizes' what one holds most important, what is the **highest** or what the very **centre** of their being.
 This will create a pattern of behavior that is predictable as what is highest will organize what is lower.

 <figure>
 	<img src="/images/1DvsEO.png">